 What projects should be using load testing?

-Load testing is an essential component of ensuring the performance and reliability of an organization’s websites and applications.
-It involves features such as simulating real-world traffic conditions and measuring how well the system can handle the load.
+Load testing ensures the performance and reliability of an organization’s websites and applications.
+It involves features like simulating real-world traffic conditions and measuring how well the system can handle the load.
 You of course already know this but the basic message above is that any web application that can expect traffic should be load tested to ensure that it can handle that traffic and still provide a great user experience.

 Who should be involved in load testing?

-So we know that you believe in load testing and that’s awesome, but how do you involve your organization and make sure load testing all projects becomes the standard.
-The best way to spread awareness of the importance of load testing is to involve as many stakeholders as possible into the testing process.
-Involving marketing, project managers, and other departments rather than just the engineering divisions allows you to get different perspectives on how users are using an application.
+So we know that you believe in load testing, and that’s awesome, but how do you involve your organization and ensure load testing for all projects becomes the standard?
+The best way to spread awareness of the importance of load testing is to involve as many stakeholders as possible in the testing process.
+Involving marketing, project managers, and other departments rather than just the engineering divisions allows you to get different perspectives on how users use an application.
 You guessed it: involving all teams will help you build better load tests!

 Aside from just building better tests, it helps deliver load testing knowledge and awareness throughout your organization.
 This way, when a new project is started, it won’t just be the QA, devs, and site reliability engineers considering load and performance testing.